HelenFoster/KanjiVocab/README.md

 AnkiWeb: https://ankiweb.net/shared/info/1600796261 (may be an older version).

 Vocab card scanning is self-contained.
-Text scanning requires the "Japanese Support" addon.
+Text scanning requires a recent version of the "Japanese Support" addon.
 See https://ankiweb.net/shared/info/3918629684

 The Python code is licensed under the GNU AGPL, version 3 or later (the same as Anki itself).
 See http://www.gnu.org/licenses/agpl.html